SupTan85/int/.doc/int.new.md

 ## function

-This function is used to create multiple objects at once, This function uses the default size settings per block.\
+This function is used to create multiple objects at once, This function uses the default setting of size per block.\
 **Note: It is recommended to use string type as input, also you can input number type.**

 **Input type:**

-- **...args** -- string / number only
+- **...args** -- either a string or a number.

 ```lua
 function int.new(...) -- (string|number) For only create. alway use default size! **BLOCK SIZE SHOULD BE SAME WHEN CALCULATE**